Teaching Foundations: RPL Module Stream

 Offered as a professional learning activity, Teaching Foundations is available in multiple streams to reflect the diversity of UQ’s teaching and learning community, including:

-• Teaching@UQ – for new lecturers with no course coordination responsibilities, tutors, lab demonstrators and seminar leaders.
+- Teaching@UQ – for new lecturers with no course coordination responsibilities, tutors, casual academic staff, academic title holders, academic skills advisers, research-focused staff seeking out teaching opportunities, post-doctoral and research fellows, PhD candidates, lab demonstrators and seminar leaders.

 Course overview

-After successfully completing Teaching Foundations RPL Module, you should be able to:
+After successfully completing the Teaching Foundations RPL Module, you will have:

 2025 Schedule